Current as of August 2022 | Download print version (in PDF)

-Chinese law generally prohibits inurement for all NPOs except private schools, which are regulated by the Law to Promote Private Education.
+Chinese law generally prohibits inurement for all NPOs except private schools.
+The founders of a private school are permitted to receive a "reasonable return" on their investment (Law to Promote Private Education Article 51).

-With regard to foundations and CNIs, the relevant provisions are nearly identical to those governing SAs (Regulations on the Management of Foundations Article 27; Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions Article 21).
-A 2005 Ministry of Civil Affairs notice on CNIs’ accountability and self-governance further requires that all CNIs comply with the Accounting System for Civil NPOs issued in August 2004, thereby securing additional protection against inurement in the case of CNIs.
+Social Service Organizations (SSO) and Foundations: The laws governing inurement in foundations and SSOs are nearly identical to those governing SAs (Regulations on the Management of Foundations Article 27; Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions Article 21).
+A 2005 Ministry of Civil Affairs notice on SSOs’ accountability and self-governance further requires that all SSOs comply with the Accounting System for Civil NPOs issued in August 2004, thereby securing additional protection against inurement in the case of SSOs.

 The 2004 Foundation Management Regulations, for example, provides detailed provisions on “self-dealing” and conflicts of interest.
 Article 20 of the Regulations states: “For non-public fundraising foundations established using the assets of a private individual, no more than a third of board members may be close family relations of that individual; for other foundations, close relations may not serve simultaneously as directors,” and “directors who receive financial remuneration from a foundation may not make up more than a third of its board members.”
 Article 23 of the Regulations specifies other rules regarding conflicts of interest: